 And that's where the whole experience comes in.

-From the initial marketing, to the presentation in the store or showroom, and then to the interaction with the sales people.
+From the initial marketing, to the presentation in the store or showroom, or online, and then to the interaction with the sales people.

 You want to feel loved.
 You want to know that you're spending your money wisely.